 Collective Attempt is developed in relation to the work of selected 2019 artists-in-residence, who include Mohammad Alfaraj, Vanessa Donoso, Bruno Caracol, Duncan Gibbs, Natalya Gimson, Floy Krouchi, Yezica Tutic, and Marianne Vieulès.
 Some of the topics these artists address are connected, but not limited to, community, working locally and with the land, play, permaculture, and environment.

-Departing from the work of the selected artists mentioned above, Acarín has invited guest curators and practicing artists from the Catalan context Caterina Almirall, Ignacio de Antonio, and Jara Rocha to propose a series of activities, readings, and discussions.
+Departing from the work of the selected artists mentioned above, Acarín has invited guest curators and practicing artists from the Catalan context Caterina Almirall and Ignacio de Antonio to propose a series of activities, readings, and discussions.
 In collaboration with the 2019 residents, these exercises will activate topics they address in their respective practices in relation with the Can Serrat community.

 This program is open to an additional 8 more participants working in art and research.